renovatebot/renovate/lib/manager/kustomize/readme.md

 3. Renovate will resolve the dependency's source repository and check for SemVer tags if found.
 4. If an update was found, Renovate will update `kustomization.yaml`

+This manager uses two `depType`s to allow a fine-grained control of which dependencies are upgraded:

+- Component
+- Kustomization

 **Limitations**

 - Needs to have `kind: Kustomization` or `kind: Component` defined